Breakups. Some people have them harder, some easier, but we all go through them at some point, and they always suck.

 When they feel exhausted from doing so much shit, they assume that they need even more self-improvement to keep their energy up.
 So they dive into green-juice cleanses, intermittent fasting, and cryogenic baths.

-The next thing you know, in just a month, these breakup survivors already spent way over 5000$ on self-help seminars and dodgy online courses.
-Oh, sorry, they didn’t spend 5000$.
-They “invested 5000$ in themselves.”
+The next thing you know, in just a month, these breakup survivors already spent way over 5000$ on self-help seminars and dodgy online courses costing up to four figures.
+Oh, sorry, they didn’t all that cash.
+They “invested in themselves.”
+(Please, shut the fuck up.)

 One more time, say it with me: Self-improvement is not self-overwhelm.

-I know you want to move on quickly, I know you want to become a better person, and I know you want to squeeze out all that juicy potential from yourself.
+I know you want to get over your ex quickly, I know you want to become a better person, and I know you want to squeeze out all that juicy potential from yourself.
 I commend you for your bravery.
-But try to understand that you don’t need to force yourself into 10 or 20 different self-help activities to achieve those things.
+But try to understand that you don’t need to force yourself into 10 or 20 different self-help/recovery activities to achieve those things.

-For example, when you got over your ex, when you overcame your anxieties, insecurities, when you rebuilt your self-esteem, etc., stop digesting self-help —this includes my site.
+For example, when you got over your ex, when you overcame your anxieties, insecurities, when you rebuilt your self-esteem, etc., stop digesting self-help stuff, including my articles.

 The reason being that the more you chase unnecessary personal growth, the more flawed, unworthy, and unhappy you’re going to feel.
 Primarily because you’ll always think that something is missing from your life; that there’s some area in which you have to improve more; that there’s some next level in life you have to reach.